What Does a DOT Physical Consist of?This is a basic guide on how to study for a CDL pre-trip inspection test

 Insulin-treated Diabetes Mellitus Assessment, MCSA-5870

 This form only applies to those with diabetes treated with insulin.
-If you fall into this category, your doctor must complete it only 45 days before your DOT physical.
+If you fall into this category, your doctor must complete it 45 days before your DOT physical.

 Want To Drive a Truck Professionally?